 The building’s fabric had been sadly neglected and required careful restoration.
 Because of its proximity to water – the remnants of the old millrace can still be traced through the garden – the house has not only seen accelerated deterioration of its infrastructure but is also classified as being situated in the highest-possible flood risk area.
 Because of its listed status, every replacement requires the consent of the local conservation team – with whom we, thankfully, enjoy a close professional relationship.
 Thanks to our non-contact laser scanning technology, Point Cloud Survey, we’ve also been able to share precise design details with project partners in a simple and visual way – something that’s created tangible efficiencies along the way.
 Did we mention the seven types of protected bat species that occupied the site?

-When completed, the mill house will proudly showcase the different chapters in its life story – clearly documenting its journey through the years.
-Once free of its unsympathetic additions – including the 1920s conservatory – and with the stunning new contemporary extension in situ, the Mill House will finally make the most of its glorious setting, providing enviable views over the surrounding fields from what will be a wonderfully characterful country retreat.
-With an awkward hodgepodge of rooms transformed into layout that makes sense as a family home, the house can look forward to another century of useful life – something that should please the generations of occupiers yet to come.
+The mill house now proudly showcases the different chapters in its life story – clearly documenting its journey through the years.
+Now free of its unsympathetic additions – including the 1970s conservatory – and with the stunning new contemporary extension in situ, the Mill House can finally make the most of its glorious setting, providing enviable views over the surrounding fields from what is now a wonderfully characterful country retreat.
+With an awkward hodgepodge of rooms transformed into layout that makes sense as a family home, the house now looks forward to another century of useful life – something that should please the generations of occupiers yet to come.